NilsHanich/git-essentials/README.md

 # git-essentials
+Some other work is added in the stash branch.
 Git for everybody.
 This is a course to get started with git.
 This is for everybody who likes to get to know working with git.

 ## Deployment Notes